What are you doing to manage the impact of menopause in the workplace?

 Managing the impact of the menopause at work is an important issue all employers must address.

-Whilst this may have been something management may have preferred to shy away from in the past, the potential effects of menopause on women at work can no longer be ignored as those effects can easily lead to grievances and employment claims if they are not dealt with.
+Whilst this may have been something management may have preferred to shy away from in the past, the potential effects of menopause on women at work can no longer be ignored.
+Those effects can easily lead to grievances and employment claims if they are not dealt with.

 What do the statistics tell us?